 - Avoid rubbing your eyes following cataract surgery

-For the most effective cataract surgery recovery possible, follow your eye doctor’s detailed instructions on eye care and how to protect it following the procedure.
+For the most effective recovery, follow your eye doctor’s detailed instructions on eye care following the procedure.
 Usually, these instructions are given to you to take home with you on the day of surgery.

 How Much Does Cataract Surgery Cost?

-Speak with a qualified health care provider in order to find out if you're a candidate for cataract surgery.
+Speak with a qualified healthcare provider to determine if you're a candidate for cataract surgery.

 In this article